luongt13/fishgoal/README.md

 ## Project Name
 FishGoal [Netlify](https://fish-goals.netlify.app/)

+Create an account or use the test account
+* Test name: Rose
+* Test username: username
+* Test password: test

 ## Project Description
 A tool to allows users to add, update, and remove custom goals.
 The goal is to allow users to keep track of SMART goals or tasks.

 ## Setup

 ```
+fork
+git clone
 npm install
 npm start
 ```